International Degree Programme in Science and Engineering, BSc (Tech)

 The student's major subject shall be the subject in which s/he writes the Bachelor's Thesis.

-The student shall choose two minor subjects in her/his degree.
+The students shall choose two minor subjects in their degree.
 One minor subject is a 30 credit study module chosen from among the major study modules.
 The other minor subject is a 20 credit study module.
 The 20 cr minor subject can be freely selected among the study modules available.
 Recommended study modules for the 20 cr minor subject are listed above.

 Elective Studies, 0 cr